Do You Know All 5 Types of Organizational Change?

 Think about the seasons.
 Every year around this time, summer fades into autumn.
-The temperature drops and the leaves change colors, and they eventually fall from the trees.
+The temperature drops and the leaves change colors, eventually falling from the trees.
 But not all types of organizational change are so routine or graceful.
 Change might be as inevitable as the shifting weather — but that doesn’t mean that there aren’t ways to ensure a successful organizational change in your company.

-With organizational change strategies, companies can avoid stagnation while minimizing disruption as much as possible.
+With organizational change strategies, companies can avoid stagnation while minimizing disruption.
 Preparation is integral for success, especially during a change effort.
 However, one can’t prepare without knowing what type of change is occurring.
 The first step is to understand what change management models exist and then figuring out what best suits your company or team.

 1. Organization-Wide Change

 Organization-wide change is a large-scale transformation that affects the whole company.
-This could include restructuring the leadership, adding a new policy, or introducing enterprise technology, for example.
+This could include restructuring leadership, adding a new policy, or introducing a new enterprise technology.

-Such a large-scale change will be felt by every single employee.
+Such large-scale change will be felt by every single employee.
 However, as the dust settles, you can begin to see improvements.
-Sometimes change is required to see how a long-held policy has become outdated or that the company outgrew its shell.
+Organizational change can be a sharp indicator in understanding how long-held policies have become outdated or reflect a company’s transforming identity.

 2. Transformational Change

 Transformational change specifically targets a company’s organizational strategy.
-Companies that are best suited to withstand rapid change in their industry are nimble, adaptable, and prepared to transform their strategies when the need arises.
+Companies that are best suited to withstand rapid change in their industry are nimble, adaptable, and prepared to transform their game plans when the need arises.

 Strategies to guide transformational change must account for the current situation and the direction a company plans on taking.
-Cultural trends, social climate, and technological progress are some of many factors leaders must consider when devising organizational change strategies to support a transformation.
+Cultural trends, social climate, and technological progress are some of the many factors leaders must consider.

 3. Personnel Change

-Personnel change is when a company implements mass hiring or layoffs.
-Each of these types of organizational change can cause a significant shift in employee morale and engagement, for better or worse.
+Personnel change happens when a company experiences hyper-growth or layoffs.
+Each of these types of organizational change can cause a significant shift in employee engagement and retention.

-The threat of layoffs evokes fear and anxiety among staff members.
-Although certain circumstances necessitate such a decision, leaders should expect that employee morale will suffer.
+The threat of layoffs evokes fear and anxiety among staff members, and leaders should expect that employee morale will suffer.
 Nevertheless, the company must move forward.
-It is important to display genuine compassion and motivate employees to continue to work hard through the difficult time.
+It is important to display genuine compassion and motivate employees to continue to work hard through difficult times.

-While mass hiring has better implications for a company, it is not without difficulty.
-Mass hiring is a sign of major growth, during which a company is susceptible to cultural changes and disorganization.
+While mass hiring has better implications for a company, it is not without its challenges.
+Hiring en masse is a sign of growth, which makes companies susceptible to cultural changes and disorganization.

-Hiring new staff means training them, and providing ongoing support.
+Employing new staff means training them and providing ongoing support.
 Welcoming an influx of employees is great, but the work is cut out for those in management.
 If the transition is not handled correctly, it can cause chaos, inefficiency, and ultimately deter further growth.

 4. Unplanned Change